geggo/gpyfft/README.rst

 Status
 ------

-This wrapper is currently under development.
+This wrapper is functional, the high-level interface is not completely settled.

 work done
 ~~~~~~~~~